David200308/E-store-Backend-API/README.md

 # E-store-Backend-API
-The Backend REST API use for E-store write by Node.JS + MySQL + Stripe Payment API
+The Backend REST API with Authorization use for E-store write by Node.JS + MySQL + Stripe Payment API.

 ## Programming Language & Framework